It’s a good line isn’t it? Certainly got everyone’s attention. Here’s the stat;

 • at an off-campus event organised by or endorsed by the university, and

 Experiences of technology-based harassment were included where some or all of the perpetrators were students, teachers or other people associated with the university…..

 When incidents of sexual harassment which occurred while travelling to or from university are excluded, the Commission found that 21% of students were sexually harassed in a university setting in 2016.

 So, 21% of students experienced some form of sexual harassment on campus, or in a ‘university setting’.
 I’m not prepared to consider public transport a ‘university setting’.
-After all, you don’t have to pay for it with massively inflated dollars twenty years down the track.
+After all, when was the last time you were expected to pay for trips with massively inflated dollars twenty years down the track?

 Still, 21% is quite a high rate but then it apparently includes being harassed over ‘technology’.
 Does this mean a vaguely smutty/insulting remark in response to something (equally offensive) that you’ve posted on Facebook is sexual harassment?
 If that’s the case then I think 21% is remarkably low.

 No matter.
 51% is a great statistic.
 Especially on Twitter.

 Things got pretty…